FarronF/limerick-council-meetings/meetings/2021/03/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 15th February 2021.md

 Casual Trading is regulated by the Casual Trading Act 1995, as amended, together with

 Limerick City and County Council’s Casual Trading Byelaws.
-It is an offence under this Act to--- 9
+It is an offence under this Act to
+---
+9

 trade without a valid casual trading licence.
 Casual Trading is divided into Designated Area